 The tools can be cast or CNC cut using aluminum billets.
 Tool actions such as sliders, hydraulics, lifters, fists and inserts can be engineered into the RIM tool.
 Each RIM tool is built to the exacting Thieme Tool standards.
 Gating location, material shrink, venting and other mold construction standards are all included.
-At Thieme Corporation all RIM tools are designed by Thieme tool engineers and are guaranteed for the lifetime of your production program.
+At Thieme Corporation all RIM tools are designed by Thieme tool engineers and are Guaranteed for Series Production.

 Thieme Corporation designs all of its RIM molding tools and only uses NC Cut aluminum tooling to ensure correct material system performance characteristics as recommended by the raw material suppliers.